Srikanthssp/Sentinel-with-XDR/labguide/part-01/lab02.md

      ![Picture 1](../media/image_50.png)

 1. Review the Azure resources that are now protected with the Defender for Cloud plans.

+### Task 2: Onboard Server to Defender for Cloud

+In this task, you will enable and configure Microsoft Defender for Cloud.

 1. Click on **Defender Plans** on left blade.
 Then you need to click on **Settings&Monitoring** inbetween the page at top left.